 You need to stay in the recovery room for 2 hours.
 This is so that the dental team can make sure you are well enough to go home.

-The dental team explain the treatment that you have been given to you and the adult with you.
-They explain how to look after your mouth and take any medicines you need at home.
+The dental team explains the treatment that you had to you and the adult with you.
+They explain how to look after your mouth and take any medicines that you need at home.